 All models have battery test or status data output capability which can be monitored on the front of the UPS or remotely by way of a Standard Network Management Protocol (SNMP) communication connection and Windows based graphical interface software.
 (Accessory components are required.)

 The UPS designs presented here plug directly into the wall.
 Your equipment then plugs into the UPS.

 The amount of time the battery power will last (known as "run time") depends on the relative amount of power being used by equipment connected to the UPS.
 This is usually stated as a time if half the UPSs capacity is being used and a time if all the capacity is being used.
 For example a SCV 10001 model has a run time of 10 minutes at half load and 3 minutes at full load.
 Using a larger UPS than the load requires will increase the battery run time.
 Further, additional batteries can be added to the SBN or SCV Series series to extend the UPS run time.
 See the Juice Goose catalog or contact Juice Goose for additional details.

-Warranty for the KIN Series is one year on electronics and one year on the battery from the date of manufacture.
+Warranty for the KIN Series is two years on electronics and one year on the battery from the date of manufacture.

 Warranty for the SL350 is three years on electronics and three years on the batteries from the date of manufacture.

 Most UPS models are designed to allow the user to replace the battery when necessary.
 That should always be done by a qualified technician experienced with servicing electical equipment.